3point141/Alohomora-login-authenticator-microservice/README.md

 # Alohomora
-A microservice which authenticate a login.
+A microservice which authenticates a login.

 # About Project
 Login pages are always the first thing we make when we start a project. meh! 😪<br> Honestly, it consumes unnecessary time and repeted effort.
 To get rid of this I present you, <b>Alohomora</b> - A small microservice which just needs your DB credentials to start validating your logins for you.